Women in Battlefield 5: 'Accept it,' EA says, 'or don't buy the game'

 The problem?
 There were too many women in the Battlefield 5 trailer.

-The initial backlash was laced with cries for historical accuracy, but EA's chief creative officer, Patrick Soderlund, says the backlash gets the facts wrong.
-"These are people who are uneducated-- They don't understand that this is a plausible scenario," he told Gamasutra in a recent interview.
+The initial backlash was laced with cries for historical accuracy, but EA's chief creative officer, Patrick Soderlund, says this gets the facts wrong.
+"These are people who are uneducated -- they don't understand that this is a plausible scenario," he told Gamasutra in a recent interview.
 "The common perception is that there were no women in World War II.
 There were a ton of women who both fought in World War II and partook in the war."

-It's true -- there's a rich history of women fighting in the second world war, from Russian sniper teams to women fighting on the ground with the French resistance.
+It's true -- there's a rich history of women fighting in the Second World War, from Russian sniper teams to the French Resistance.

 Even if it wasn't a historical fact, Soderlund seems to argue that it would hardly matter.
 "Listen," he says.
 "This is a game.
 And today gaming is gender-diverse."